felixle236/node-core/README.md

 ### Permission

-- We are using the claim for checking permission, we shouldn't use the role, the role is just the master data, think about an extended case later.
+- We are using the role for checking permission.
-- The claim is defined in `./src/constants/claims`, each claims number will unique with all other claims.
-- We just validate and check permission in controllers and pass user info (user authenticated) into business functions (if necessary).
+- We validate and check permission in controllers and pass user info (user authenticated) into business functions (if necessary).
 - Usually, we have 3 cases:
    - `Anonymous` (Non-user) to allow access API, we don't need to do anything about permission.
-   - `Any user authenticated` to allow access API, just use `@Authorized()` without claim on controller functions.
+   - `Any user authenticated` to allow access API, just use `@Authorized()` without the role on controller functions.
-   - `Any user authenticated and claim special` to allow access API, just use `@Authorized(UserClaim.UPDATE)` with claim on controller functions.
+   - `Any user authenticated and role special` to allow access API, just use `@Authorized(RoleId.SUPER_ADMIN)` on controller functions.
 - `@Authorized()` is a decorator, it will check `authorization` header, if authenticate success then return `UserAuthenticated` object.
-Also, we can pass the claim in this function for checking.
+Also, we can pass the role in this function for checking.
 The process will be through the cache first, so the process will be handled very quickly.

 - To check permission of the user in another place (ex: business and repository), we can use the information of `UserAuthenticated` and pass to filter data (or another param).